-Be as specific as you can when you're explaining why you need a DHP.
+When you apply, be as clear as you can when you're explaining why you need a DHP.
 For example, you should explain:

-You should also tell them if you're waiting for the NIHE to decide whether you can get Housing Benefit.
+You should also tell the council if you're waiting for them to decide whether you can get Housing Benefit.

 If you apply on a paper form, it's a good idea to keep a copy of the form for your records.

 You can use a free benefits calculator to check which benefits you can get.
 You’ll need to be a British or Irish citizen and over 18.

 You’ll need details of your: